-We’ve covered Google My Business (GMB) before in our article looking at how to show up in Google Maps but the key thing is to make sure you complete your profile with every piece of information that’s relevant to your business.
+We’ve covered Google Business Profile before in our article looking at how to show up in Google Maps but the key thing is to make sure you complete your profile with every piece of information that’s relevant to your business.

-Also, make sure your details are 100% accurate and use your GMB as a reference so your business information appears exactly the same elsewhere on the web (your site, social accounts, review platforms, etc.).
+Also, make sure your details are 100% accurate and use your Google Business Profile as a reference so your business information appears exactly the same elsewhere on the web (your site, social accounts, review platforms, etc.).

-If your address in GMB says London Street, don’t start putting London St. elsewhere – 100% accuracy is important.
+If your address in Google Business Profile says London Street, don’t start putting London St. elsewhere – 100% accuracy is important.